LarsBoecking/data-centric-ai/README.md

 # Data-Centric AI for Time Series Classification

-This repository provides a flexible experimentation framework to evaluate **data-centric adaptation strategies** (like label flipping, instance reduction, and length reduction) on time series classification tasks.
+This repository provides a flexible experimentation framework to evaluate data-centric adaptation strategies on time series classification tasks.
+Building on the foundational concepts introduced by Jakubik et al. (2024)  in their seminal work on **Data-Centric Artificial Intelligence** *[1]*, we instantiate concrete realizations of data-centric approaches and empirically evaluate their potential for improving time series classification performance.

+While traditional model-centric AI focuses on optimizing algorithms, data-centric AI emphasizes the systematic improvement of data quality and characteristics.
+This framework implements and evaluates various data-centric strategies including label noise injection, instance reduction, temporal subsampling, and feature quality degradation to understand their impact on classification performance.

+*[1] Jakubik, J., Vössing, M., Kühl, N. et al. Data-Centric Artificial Intelligence.
+Bus Inf Syst Eng 66, 507–515 (2024). https://doi.org/10.1007/s12599-024-00857-8*

 ---
 ## 🚀 Getting Started